Action research and evaluation on line

 Session 1: Applications

-This is Session 1 of areol, action research and evaluation on line, a 14-week public course offered as a public service by Southern Cross University and the Southern Cross Institute of Action Research (SCIAR).
+This is Session 1 of areol, action research and evaluation on line, a 14-week public course offered as a free public service by ALARA (Action Learning Action Research Assn.
+Inc. and Bob Dick.

 ...in which some typical applications of action research and related methodologies are discussed, and typical action research processes are briefly described